Marisa Tomei on Playing Spider-Man’s “Sexy Aunt May,” Going Topless on Camera, and Her Beauty Secrets

 LB: I think, in a way, she’s quite an every woman.
 She demonstrates that it’s alright to love clothes—that doesn’t undermine anything.
 You don’t have to have a manifesto every minute of the day.

 MT: She’s an enigma.
-It’s going to be a challenge in playing her.
+It’s going to be a challenge playing her.

 LB: Do you ever rely on your characters to help you play out real-life situations—like if you have to negotiate something or stand up for yourself?